chrisichris/yeti-maven-plugin/README.markdown

 1.  the compile profile - which is activated by default - defines the compile and testCompile goals.
 	This means that without any further configuration, Maven will compile any yeti modules you include in ./src/main/yeti/**/*.yeti, ./src/main/java/**/*.yeti
-	and ./src/test/yeti/**/*.yeti and ./src/test/yeti/**/*.yeti during the compile testCompile phase.
+	and ./src/test/yeti/**/*.yeti and ./src/test/yeti/**/*.yeti directories.

-2.  the def profile on the other hand does not compile the yeti-source but includes the sources themselves in the classpath.
+2.  the second provile - dev - on the other hand does not compile the yeti-source but includes the sources themselves in the classpath.

 	This profile should be mainly used in development ie if you use the repl.